cykod/Quintus-website/public/guide/sprites.md

 ## A complete example with sprites

-With only the Sprites module and not the Scenes or Input module, the type of examples you can make are limited, but let's show a simple, complete example of a ball that follows a parabolic arc (a similar example is in examples/ball for your perusal as well) This example will run it's own mini game loop with a single sprite (you'll normally let the Scenes module control the game loop):
+With only the Sprites module and not the Scenes or Input module, the type of examples you can make are limited, but let's show a simple, complete example of a ball that follows a parabolic arc (a similar example is in examples/ball for your perusal as well) This example will run its own mini game loop with a single sprite (you'll normally let the Scenes module control the game loop):

     var Q = Quintus().include("Sprites").setup();